Get Your Verifiable Dummy Flight Ticket – $2 Only

 Common Mistakes in Japan Visa Itineraries

 The biggest mistake is date mismatching.
 If you are flying from Africa or South Asia, remember the "Next Day Arrival" (+1).
-If your flight lands at 6:00 AM on Monday, your hotel stay and Daily Itinerary must start that same Monday.
+If your flight lands at 6:00 AM on Monday, your Daily Itinerary must start that same Monday.
 If you forget to account for flight duration, your documents will conflict.

 Why Verifiability is King in Japan

 Japanese immigration officials are known for their attention to detail.
 A "dummy ticket" that is just a fake PDF can lead to a visa denial and potentially a ban on re-entry.
-Always use a service like CheapVerifiableTickets.com that provides a real PNR number that stays active in the airline’s system during your application processing window.
+Always use a service that provides a real PNR number that stays active in the airline's system during your application processing window.